michmech/plausibility/README.md

 };
 ```

-Once `Mod` has been applied, the `modifiability` field is `Implausible` for all properties, and we use that fact to label any further modification as implausible.
-But we broke that because we needed to preserve the `modifiability` field and propagate it up the tree all the way to `Item`:
+What does this code do?
+Once `Mod` has been applied, the `modifiability` field is set to `Implausible` for all properties, and we use that fact to label any further modification as implausible.
+But we broke that bit in example 3 because we needed to preserve the `modifiability` field and propagate it up the tree all the way to `Item`:

 ```
 -- fun Mod : Quality -> Kind -> Kind;